radicalxdev/marvel-ai-backend/app/features/syllabus_generator/README.md

 # Syllabus Generator

-This project provides a tool to generate course syllabi based on input data provided in JSON format.
+This feature provides a tool to generate course syllabi based on input data provided in JSON format.
 The system allows users to specify various course-related details and outputs a structured syllabus.

 ## Features